Evozone/dev-call/README.md

 ## Description

 This is a Mini Project for Semester 5 (currently pursuing) of Year 3 of Computer Engineering.
-<br> Dev is specifically a website designed for the professional users like software developers, designers and project managers.
+<br> Dev Chat+ is a web application, specifically designed for professional users like software developers, designers and project managers.

 ## Features